 While it is possible to hand a feedback form to the customer, you may be putting him through the undesired process of filling it out.
 He may not be in a position to express himself as clearly in a small form with 4 extra lines for suggestions, as he can when you talk to him.
 You are having the advantage of an instant two-way communication.
 You are in a better position to probe and understand his additional requirements.
 Something, that is not possible when he fills a form and drops it in a box.

 Many such requirements are not spelt out but come in the garb of passing comments made unknowingly.
-The customer may not realize the import of his statement.
+The customer may not realise the import of his statement.

 During the next visit you find there is a measuring tape with pencils and a note pad.